 EssilorLuxottica targets profit growth into 2026

-March 11 (Reuters) - Luxury eyewear group EssilorLuxottica ESLX.PA expects its adjusted operating profit to reach 19-20% of revenues in 2026, it said on Friday, after it recorded the best quarter of 2021 with all regions exceeding pre-pandemic revenue.
+March 11 (Reuters) - EssilorLuxottica ESLX.PA expects its adjusted operating profit to reach 19-20% of revenues in 2026, the luxury eyewear group said on Friday after reporting its best quarter of 2021 with all regions exceeding pre-pandemic sales.

+The company, which makes sunglasses and spectacle frames for brands such as Chanel, Prada 1913.HK and Versace CPRI.N, is recovering from the coronavirus crisis as restrictions to curb Omicron-linked infections are eased.

+The maker of Oakley and Ray-Ban sunglasses confirmed its 2022-2026 target of annual revenue growth in mid-single-digit percentage rate in constant currency, and proposed a dividend of 2.51 euros per share.

-EssilorLuxottica in July acquired over 76% stake in Dutch company GrandVision and announced mandatory offer for the remaining shares.
+The grouphad in July acquired over 76% stake in Dutch company GrandVision and announced a mandatory bid for the remaining shares, which was completed in January.

 ($1 = 0.9089 euros)